ucfninf/Plant-monitor-Yuhua-Jin/README.md

 ![image](https://github.com/ucfninf/Plant-monitor-Yuhua-Jin/assets/146268411/1d08b54b-bcdc-4fd7-af67-36a27e805fe6)

-## Purposes of this idea:
-- Plant Health Care: The device aims to offer early - detection of plant diseases and nutritional deficiencies to maintain plant health.
-- Maintaining Ecological Balance: Emphasizing the importance of ecological balance to ensure the overall health and vitality of the plants.
-- Soil and Environmental Management: The system will provide insights into maintaining the ideal soil and environmental conditions for Blue Jacket Hyacinth's growth.

 ## Future enhancement:
 - To add more functions such as a light exposure sensor, detects for over or less watered soils, and others to monitor the plant at the next level.